ekimb/rust-mdbg/README.md

 rust-mdbg
 =========

-`rust-mdbg` is an ultra-fast minimizer de Bruijn graph (mdBG) implementation, geared towards the assembly of long and accurate reads such as PacBio HiFi.
+`rust-mdbg` is an ultra-fast minimizer-space de Bruijn graph (mdBG) implementation, geared towards the assembly of long and accurate reads such as PacBio HiFi.

 # Purpose